-Consumer Transaction Data is information about an individual customer’s transactions, past and present.
+Customer Transaction Data is information about an individual customer’s transactions, past and present.
+This includes the amount spent, when, and on what.

 Transaction records and receipts are the main sources of this data.
 Additional sources are cookies, rewards/loyalty programs, registration details, and reports from sales and support staff.